 The Foundation has seen significant growth in recent years as more parishes entrusted the Foundation with permanent Cemetery Perpetual Care Endowment Funds.
 The diocese’s cemetery handbook prohibits the spending assets of a cemetery’s Permanent Care Fund, requiring the assets to be invested by the diocese’s Mutual Aid Plan or the Independent Catholic Foundation.
 Because our rate of return has historically outpaced the MAP, each cemetery with a Foundation endowment receives additional support for its separate General Maintenance Fund.

-In November 2008, after many years of contracting with the diocese for administrative services, the Foundation Trustees hired Bill Hiergeist as full-time Executive Director.
+In November 2008, after many years of contracting with the diocese for administrative services, the Foundation Trustees hired Bill Hiergeist as full-time Executive Director (now President & CEO).
 Since then, Bill has (1) overseen two office moves, (2) a 57% growth in the number of endowments, and (3) a 123% growth in the Foundation’s assets to its current $31 million.
 In response to the Trustees’ visionary strategic plan, and to assist Bill with outreach initiatives, Chris Ringkamp joined the team as the Director of Mission Advancement in April 2017.

 The future history of the Independent Catholic Foundation continues to be written by faithful Catholics who remember their parishes, schools and ministries with legacy gifts destined for existing or new permanent endowments.